googleworkspace/solutions/calendar-sheet-timesheet/README.md

 ---
-title: Manage your timesheet with the calender and sheets
+title: Record time and activities in Calendar and Sheets
 description: Create calender events for your activities, and synchronise to your timesheet in sheets for reporting.
 labels: Apps Script, Sheets, Calendar
 material_icon: event